News

 Take care of the forest, and it will take care of you: how Matt Mattioda found his purpose in forestry

-Inspired by the regenerative cycle of the forest and his own calling to care for a part of the Earth, alumni Matt Mattioda ‘95 has worked in forestry and construction since his time at OSU and is now leading a rewarding career of interpersonal communication, collaboration, hard work, travel, and making observable positive changes to the forest at Miller Timber Services.
+Inspired by the regenerative cycle of the forest and a desire to care for the land, alumnus Matt Mattioda ’95 has worked in forestry and construction since graduating from Oregon State University.
+He now leads a career focused on communication, collaboration and long-term forest stewardship at Miller Timber Services.

 Matt Mattioda and his family